Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 --------------- | -------------------------------- | ---------------
 Manual testing the ships rotation functions | The ship rotates by manually inputting values. <br>[Ship code at 90 degrees.](wireframes/shipcode_at90.png) <br>[Ship image at 90 degrees.](wireframes/shipimg_at90.png) <br>[Ship code at 45 degrees](wireframes/shipcode_at45.png) <br>[Ship image at 45 degrees](wireframes/shipimg_at45.png) | Pass
 Move ship with arrow keys.
 At the start my main opjection here is just to rotate the ship in place | When left arrow is pressed, spaceship rotates left.
 When right arrow is pressed, spaceship rotates right. | Pass
 Next I'd like to add more functionality for the ship.
-For example: to make it fly                                                                     | Outcome | Pass/Fail
+For example: to make it fly | When up arrow is pressed, spaceship thrusts forward enabling it to fly around the screen. | Pass
 Making the ship shoot bullets by pressing spacebar                         | Outcome | Pass/Fail Make asteroids appear randomly in clusters                                 | Outcome | Pass/Fail Make asteroids rotate for added affects                                    | Outcome | Pass/Fail